Operating System

 Example: Partition = 100KB, Process = 82KB → 18KB wasted inside.

 External Fragmentation: Total free memory is enough but NOT contiguous.
-Cannot accommodate process even though enough total space exists.
+Cannot accommodate a process even though enough total space exists.

 Example: Free = 20KB + 15KB + 10KB = 45KB but process needs 40KB contiguous → fails.

-2M
+2M Expected

-Q5.
+Q15.
 What is Paging?
 What is the role of a Page Table?

 Paging: A memory management scheme that divides physical memory into fixed-size blocks called frames and logical memory into same-size blocks called pages.
 Eliminates external fragmentation.